BPSB/combine-p-values-discrete/docs/index.rst

 Weighted variants exist for all but the latter two (for which they do not make sense).

 Note that we use different, but equivalent statistics internally for numerical reasons.
+In particular, we transform products to sums in logarithmic space to avoid numerical underflows.

 .. _method_choice: